kooklineapp/kooklineapp.github.io/index.md

 Personalized experience: set your favorite spots and retrieve conditions and forecasts in a single tap.

-Download Kookline now and take your surfing to the next level.
-Whether you're a casual weekend warrior or a dedicated wave chaser, Kookline is the must-have app for every surfer.
+Download Kooks now and take your surfing to the next level.
+Whether you're a casual weekend warrior or a dedicated wave chaser, Kooks is the must-have app for every surfer.
 Get ready to ride the perfect wave!

 ## 📱 Screenshots